hkhushzad/medicare-drug-outlier-analysis/README.md

 ## 📁 Data Source

 - 🏛️ Data obtained from the Centers for Medicare & Medicaid Services (CMS)
-- 💊 Medicare Part B / Part D Drug Spending Dataset
+- 💊 Medicare Part D Drug Spending Dataset
 - 🔗 https://data.cms.gov/
 - 📊 Public healthcare claims and drug utilization data used for cost and spending analysis